WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal

 \subsection{Experiment Setting}

+\textbf{MAW-Sim.} In order to train models for blind adverse weather removal, we collect and annotate a simulated dataset with multiple adverse weathers named \textit{MAW-Sim}.
+It's generated based on the Unity3D engine with a large city traffic system and a weather generation system.
+The images are recorded with a virtual camera on cars at 30fps.
+The dataset has 30 scenes.
+Each scene has 5 different cases, including clear day as ground truth, rain, snow, fog, and a random mix of them.
+Each scene has 30 frames with 1024$\times$768 resolution.
+We further divide the dataset for training, validation, and testing according to the ratio of 7:1:2.

-\textbf{Dataset.} We train and evaluate MoWE and state-of-the-art methods on MAW-Sim, All-weather, and Cityscapes datasets.
-MAW-Sim has been described in Section \ref{MAW-Sim_intro}.
-All-weather\cite{valanarasu2022transweather} contains data from different public datasets.
-The training set consists of Outdoor-Rain\cite{li2019outdoor-rain}, Raindrop\cite{qian2018raindrop} and Snow100K\cite{liu2018snow100k}.
-The test set is sampled from Outdoor-Rain\cite{li2019outdoor-rain}, the Raindrop test set\cite{qian2018raindrop}, and the Snow 100k-L test set\cite{liu2018snow100k}.
-Cityscapes\cite{cordts2016cityscapes} is collected from various scenarios of outdoor street scenes in different cities.
+\textbf{Dataset.} We evaluate WM-MoE and state-of-the-art methods on MAW-Sim, All-weather, and Cityscapes datasets.
+All-weather~\cite{valanarasu2022transweather} contains data from different public datasets.
+The training set consists of Outdoor-Rain~\cite{li2019outdoor-rain}, Raindrop~\cite{qian2018raindrop} and Snow100K~\cite{liu2018snow100k}.
+The test set is sampled from Outdoor-Rain~\cite{li2019outdoor-rain}, the Raindrop test set~\cite{qian2018raindrop}, and the Snow 100k-L test set~\cite{liu2018snow100k}.
+Cityscapes~\cite{cordts2016cityscapes} is collected from various scenarios of outdoor street scenes in different cities.
 These images are recorded in normal weather conditions by video cameras mounted on cars.
-Foggy Cityscapes and Rainy Cityscapes are synthesized from the images in the Cityscapes dataset.
+Foggy Cityscapes~\cite{sakaridis2018haze_cityscapes} and Rain Cityscapes~\cite{hu2019rain_cityscapes} are synthesized from the images in the Cityscapes dataset.
 We further combine the train sets of them for training.
-We also adopt the fine semantic segmentation label of Cityscapes for downstream tasks.
+We also adopt the fine segmentation label of Cityscapes for downstream tasks evaluation.